YevYar/OpenGL_Study/Code style.md

     public:
         /**
-         * \brief Location (id) of the referenced OpenGL uniform variable in a shader program.
+         * \brief Location (ID) of the referenced OpenGL uniform variable in a shader program.
          */
         const GLint m_location = {-1};